-In the case of the Zodiac Killer, any DNA he deposited on the letters, Lake Berryessa bindings or Paul Stine's taxicab, would today have provided enough DNA for analysis in CODIS (Combined DNA Index System), where the crime scene forensics of a particular crime could be entered, in search of a match to a an offender already held on the database.
-This technique however, is totally dependent on the murderer, in our case, having a previous conviction, otherwise a direct match could never be made.
+In the case of the Zodiac Killer, any DNA he deposited on the letters, Lake Berryessa bindings or Paul Stine's taxicab, would today have provided enough DNA for analysis in CODIS (Combined DNA Index System), where the crime scene forensics could be entered into the database to search for a match to an offender already contained within it.
+However, this technique is totally dependent on the murderer having a previous conviction - otherwise a direct match could never be made.
 The use of a familial DNA profile has led to the closure of many cold cases, where a close relative has been found on the database and been linked to the current DNA being analyzed through family lines, resulting indirectly to the capture or identification of a criminal, sometimes decades after their crime was committed.

-Research has shown the rarer the surname, the greater the chance a common ancestor is shared and this analysis can be viewed in greater detail in the two articles listed at the foot of this page.
-There are nevertheless drawbacks to any technique, in this case adoption and illegitimacy are two such examples, so caution needs to be applied.
+Research has shown the rarer the surname, the greater the chance a common ancestor is shared.
+There are nevertheless drawbacks to any technique - in this case adoption and illegitimacy are two such examples - so caution needs to be applied.

 The bottom line, is that the confirmed Y marker of the Zodiac Killer may just provide us with the name, that his ciphers promised, but always failed to deliver.